2mac/rockbot/PLUGINS.md

 - `channel`: which channel the command was received from;
 - `command`: the name of the command as it was given by the user
 - `args`: the rest of the input that came after the command name
+- `time`: a `DateTime` of the time at which the command was received

 Configuration
 -------------